Halloween 101. Reasons to Throw a Ghoulish Bash!

 Release the Ghosts!

 Romanians, for instance, fill this description, but we have a good excuse: we love a rave, hey!
-Suppose the government would one day deem right to declare, I don’t know, May 14th the National Odd Slipper and Pinocchio’s Nose Day.
-I’m pretty sure the nation will be quick to drag their feet in odd slippers and sporting some twig protruding from between their ears to some organised party, even with quarantine rules imposed by said government.
+Suppose the government would one day deem it right to declare, I don’t know, May 14th the National Odd Slipper and Pinocchio’s Nose Day.
+I’m pretty sure the nation will be quick to drag their feet in odd slippers and sport some twig protruding from between their ears to some organised party, even with quarantine rules imposed by said government.

 My dilemma is, out of so many billion people on the planet, how many have a clue what the hell they are celebrating to justify the colossal amount of money spent for one evening?

-Here goes Halloween:
+Here goes Halloween 101:

 - It is otherwise known as the evening before All Saints Day.
-In essence, a Druid (old and mystical religion of Celtic tribes in ancient Ireland) end of summer celebration married to a Dark Age Pope’s decision to move The All Saints Day from May 13th to November 1st.
+In essence, a Druid (old and mystical religion of Celtic tribes in ancient Ireland) end-of-summer celebration married to a Dark Age Pope’s decision to move The All Saints Day from May 13th to November 1st.
 Peace over millennia of dissension between pagan and Christian, in essence.
-Worth a drink or two and some cash spent on a latex costume.
+Totally worth a drink or two and some cash spent on a latex costume.
 I could not find any information on prehistoric similarities, but it would be so cool if anyone had the knowledge and would like to share it!
 After all, the Celts who migrated to what is today the UK initially lived in Central Europe.
 Also, large amounts of Celtic DNA was found in people still living in northern Romania, but no archaeological discoveries to even start a new theory.

 - It marked the Celt’s New Year’s Eve.
 It was the night when ghosts returned among the living.
 The Druid Lord of Darkness, Samhain, allegedly chased the spirits around the towns to get them back to where they belonged.
 This possibly has provided, two thousand years later, the most popular Halloween costume ideas: ghosts, skeletons, witches and vampires.

 - What’s with the pumpkins an’ all?
 Well, it seems to be a modern adaptation to an ancient tradition.
-The Irish used to carve turnips and make them into candles to keep the forces of darkness at bay.
+The Irish used to carve turnips and make them into candles to keep the dark forces at bay.
 When they emigrated to America, they realised that a pumpkin makes more sense for this purpose and adjusted the tradition.
-A previous legend has something to do with a drunkard called Stingy Jack who made a pact with the devil, and after death got stuck between the worlds, that’s why he carries a candled carved pumpkin to lighten his ways.
+A previous legend has something to do with a drunkard called Stingy Jack, who made a pact with the devil, and after death got stuck between the worlds, that’s why he carries a candled carved pumpkin to lighten his ways.

 - All the rest is a modern adaptation to a probably way older tradition for which there is no available information.
 I debated this problem and gave my honest opinion on how much we know and how much we don’t know here.